Facebook Live is a new trend on Facebook and has taken over the platform.

-After opening Facebook go to Facebook live.
-After clicking on it, you will have two options to schedule your live video or go live at the moment.
+After opening Facebook go to Facebook Live.
+After clicking on it, you can schedule your live video or go live right away.

 Step #3: Start Live Video

-Click to start your live video, and a page will appear where you can make a pre-live video setting.
+Click “Select” under “Go live,” and a page will appear where you can make a pre-live video setting.
 Choose your PC mic from the mic selection settings.